 Energy storage technologies will play a fundamental role in paving the way for a sustainable transition, as the EU aims to become active in lithium-ion battery production and electric mobility.
 Europe’s path to net zero requires a major push to electrify industries, with the transportation and e-mobility areas having been identified as those where the greatest benefits can be achieved.
 The transportation sector is central to the realisation of a more sustainable energy system.

 Portugal has potential for developing an integrated value chain because of the availability of endogenous renewable resources, availability of lithium spodumene, nearby automotive capacity, infrastructure and geographic position.

-Galp, on the other hand, is in a privileged position, due to its experience in operating large-scale industrial businesses and chemical processes, experience in raw material sourcing and trading, renewable know-how and a highly skilled workforce.
+Galp is in a privileged position to participate in the development of a local and integrated value chain due to its experience in operating large-scale industrial businesses and chemical processes, in raw material sourcing and trading, renewable energies know-how and a highly skilled workforce.

 Galp has given a significant first step in becoming an early mover in the lithium processing segment of the battery value chain.
 The 50/50 JV between Galp and Northvolt (“Aurora JV”) was legally completed in 2022, and significant progress was made in the project to build and operate a lithium processing facility in Portugal, with a capacity to annually produce up to 35 kton of lithium hydroxide, sufficient for 50 GWh of battery production per year (approximately 700 k electric vehicles per year).

 With the start of production expected in 2026, the project will use a proven conversion process, leveraging recent process improvements and technologies to increase its sustainability and efficiency.
 Additionally, the Aurora JV is seeking to enable the use of green energy to power the conversion process, thereby minimizing reliance on the conventional natural-gas-powered approach.